aichingm/Pest/README.md

 1. DefaultWriter writes the results of the tests to the standard output.
 1. LinuxWriter does the same as the `DefaultWriter` but colores the output (This may only work on unix systems).
 1. JsonWriter writes the results of the tests in `json` format to the standard output.
+1. ThreeLineLinuxWriter writes the results of the tests in a very short and colored format (only three lines) to the standard output (This may only work on unix systems).

+##Integrating Pest##
+1. JsonWriter
+1. Exit Codes

+###JsonWriter###

+Generally this is the best way to get computable data out of Pest.
+The Json format is widely used and has implementations in various programming languages.

+###Exit Codes###

+Pest, if not used via `-d autp_prepend_file=abc/Pest.php`, exits with the percentage of the test which __failed__!
+`0` means all test passed, `100` means all tests failed.

+_Note_ All exit codes above `100` are reserved for errors and future functions.

 ##Building Pest##